 Do not send press releases or email pitches to generic company email addresses.
 Since so many emails pass through these email addresses every day, your email might go unnoticed.

 You need to see if you can find the email addresses of the specific person who you want writing about your product/service.
 If you send your email to a personal email address, then it will stand a higher chance of being opened.
 In addition, you will know who you’re talking to.

 You should also keep note of the position that the contact holds in the company that they work for because it might become relevant for your media pitch.
 Knowing each media contact’s position will help you to decide if they are a good fit for a particular story.

 5) Social media details

 If they are on social media, you should interact with them there.
 This way, you can start building a personal relationship with them.
-Many journalists are active on Twitter, so it’s a good idea to find their handle and start talking to them.
+Many journalists are active on Twitter, so it’s a good idea to find their handles and start talking to them.

-Make a note of how regularly the publication you want to send your pitch to goes out.
+Make note of how regularly the publication you want to send your pitch to goes out.
 Knowing a media outlet’s publishing schedule and lead time can determine the best time to send your stories out.

 7) Story ideas

 This is a perfect moment to match the stories you intend to send out with the right people.
 If you have a collection of different angles and stories that you want to send out, you can add them to this column so that you can link them to the appropriate reporters and broadcasters.
 If you do this properly, then you can avoid sending your press releases to the wrong people.